-The Capitals (20-17-2) are 10-3-1 in the past 14 games, and Ovechkin has 16 goals and seven assists in that span.
+Washington (20-17-2) is 10-3-1 in its past 14 games, and Ovechkin has 16 goals and seven assists in that span.
 With his two goals, he tied Tampa Bay's Steven Stamkos for the NHL lead.

 The Lightning's playoff hopes took a big blow with the loss.
-Tampa Bay (16-20-2) fell to 2-2-1 under new coach Jon Cooper, and the team remains eight points behind the eighth-place New York Islanders with 10 games to play.
+Tampa Bay (16-20-2) fell to 2-2-1 under new coach Jon Cooper, and the Lightning remain eight points behind the eighth-place New York Islanders with 10 games to play.

 Just as they had one night earlier against the Florida Panthers, the Capitals used a strong second period to grab a 3-2 lead.

-After Vincent Lecavalier and Alex Killorn gave Tampa a 2-1 lead, the Caps received even-strength goals from Carlson and Ward to head into the third period with a 3-2 lead.
+After Vincent Lecavalier and Alex Killorn gave Tampa a 2-1 lead, the Caps received even-strength goals from Carlson and Ward to head into the third period with a one-goal advantage.